 From 2012 to 2015, Miguelina worked at the law office of Murray Richman, a criminal defense attorney in the Bronx.
 There, she handled both misdemeanor and felony matters as well as federal cases in the Southern and Eastern Districts of New York.
 From February 2015 to June 2016, Miguelina was an associate at H. Benjamin Perez & Associates, P.C., where her practice focuses on criminal defense, matrimonial and family court matters.
 She is admitted to the New York and New Jersey bars.

-Ariana is a second year construction litigation associate at Wasserman Grubin & Rogers, LLP.
+Ariana is a third year construction litigation associate at Wasserman Grubin & Rogers, LLP.
 Her practice is focused on business and commercial litigation, with an emphasis on construction, real estate, and contractual disputes.

 She represents owners, architects, contractors, and other professionals in complex business disputes.
 She also previously worked in the Real Estate Finance Division of the New York State Department of Financial Services addressing federal and state regulatory provisions and initiatives affecting residential and commercial real estate property lending.